FRI-UNIZA/jumpeno/README.md

 The app is now accessible on other devices via the URL: "https://192.168.1.12:7284".

 (Replace `192.168.1.12` with the local IP address of your computer)

+## Local network (Docker)
+You can run desktop Docker container on "http://localhost:80".

+Certain features require HTTPS.
+If you want to access it from other device, setup reverse proxy with self signed SSL/TLS certificate.

 ## Debug
 Use the built-in debugger in your IDE.